Postdoctoral Fellowship Funding

 Eligibility:

 PhD dissertation defense date or MIT postdoc start date (whichever is earlier) must be within two years of the fellowship application deadline date.
 These prestigious fellowships are open to candidates nationwide.
 They are designed to enhance and showcase autism research at MIT and are awarded to candidates with truly excellent scientific accomplishments, who propose innovative research bridging at least two different labs.
+Each fellow is required to have two advisors (primary and secondary).
+At least one of the two advisors must be an MIT faculty member.
 MIT faculty members are encouraged to bring these fellowships to the attention of exceptional candidates who wish to come to MIT for postdoctoral training as Simons Fellows.

 Simons Postdoctoral fellowships provide a competitive stipend plus an allowance for health insurance, travel and research-related expenses.
 The fellowships are awarded for 2 years, with the second year conditional upon satisfactory progress at the end of the first year.